Tifiloow/rpihotspotvpn/README.md

 It has too a panel to see connected users, stop the wifi (but keep the pannel on), start the wifi, and even add a vpn (in dev. system)

+#### Please test the program and report bugs - very easy to fix - create issues

 ---
 ## How to install - On a rasberry pi
 *You must have git installed*